Coronavirus: Role of media in causing stigma, creating scare but hiding information about own staff

 That Jehangirabad is a Muslim dominated locality, led to even more stigma.
 The comments in Facebook groups of Bhopal, on any story and link about the cases in city, then reflected how this sustained campaign to demonize a locality, had affected citizens in general in the city.

 It is unwritten 'code of conduct' that no other paper would publish it!
-This is unforgivable because if papers hide info, there is no way the information can reach people.
+This is unforgivable because if papers and news channels hide info, there is no way the information can reach people.
 It's the primary duty of the media.
 Everything in this world--every opinion is formed because of 'news' that reaches public.

 When media houses will act so blatantly, unethically, play role in spreading stigma even when it comes to society, and on the other hand hiding own info, what'll happen!
 It's not a privilege to demonize locality and spread hate or create stigma.
 But it is a privilege, sadly, that you decide what not to publish, yet you can pontificate and still stigmatize others.